 By leveraging the tools and education that WA has to offer, you’ll be in a better position to attract an audience with your blog while getting noticed by the search engines.

 Then, once you’ve engaged your audience and earned their trust through publishing good content, then you can start monetizing off your blog.
+If you do really well or you’re going all in on all that WA has to offer, then you may consider upgrading to their premium plus membership, which unlocks all the training classes and tools that are on offer.

 That in a nutshell is pretty much how blogging works, but it also shows you how Wealthy Affiliate makes the process to become a successful blogger more attainable.